 Gregg L. Weiner

 Gregg is co-head of the firm's business & commercial litigation practice, based in Ropes & Gray’s New York office.
-Gregg has over 25 years of experience representing financial institutions, professional services organizations, Fortune 500 companies, hedge funds and other sophisticated clients in a wide range of complex commercial disputes.
-He focuses his practice on matters involving the federal securities laws, corporate governance, breach of fiduciary duty claims, mergers and acquisitions, and commercial insurance claims.
-Gregg also frequently represents real estate developers and owners in high-profile litigation matters.
+Gregg has over 25 years of experience representing financial institutions, Fortune 500 companies, professional services organizations, hedge funds and other sophisticated clients in a wide range of complex commercial disputes.
+His practice involves matters concerning the federal securities laws, commercial contracts, financial transactions/instruments, corporate governance, breach of fiduciary duty claims and mergers and acquisitions.
+Gregg also frequently represents real estate developers, investors and owners in high-profile litigation matters.

 A frequent speaker and author on commercial law topics, Gregg’s work has been published in New York Law Journal, Bank Director and Business Law Today, in addition to numerous PLI and Bar Association publications.